ColaLinN/cs-notes/docs/database/Lock.md

 -   If a record is unique index, index-record lock will be used instead of gap lock.

 Gap lock can co-exist(conflicting locks are allowed).
-A can hold a S Gap Lock on a gap while B holds a X Gap Lock on the same gap.
+A can hold a `S` Gap Lock on a gap while B holds a `X` Gap Lock on the same gap.
 There is no difference between S Gap Lock and X Gap Lock.

 ## Next-key Lock

 A next-key locks in a combination of record lock and gap lock on the gap before the index record.

-Suppose that an index includes 10, 11, 13 and 20.
+Suppose that an index includes `10, 11, 13 and 20`.
 The possible next-key locks for this

 ```
 (negative infinity, 10]